leoslamas/book-green-threads-explained/README.md

 Green threads, userland threads, goroutines or fibers, they have many names but for simplicity’s sake I’ll refer to them all as green threads from now on.

 In this article I want to explore how they work by implementing a very simple example where we create our own green threads in 200 lines of Rust code.
-We'll be explaining everything along the way so our main focus here is to understand them and learn how they work by using simple, but working example.
+We’ll be explaining everything along the way so our main focus here is to understand them and learn how they work by using simple, but working example.

 {% hint style="info" %}
 We will not use any external libraries or helpers and will do everything from scratch so we make sure we really understand what's going on.